 Below are the compiled times for the third Massanutten Training Academy run for the 2019 winter training season for the MMT 100 Miler.
 It was an exceptional day for trail running.
 We had a dry start at 0600, followed by a small amount of rain, then warm temperatures for the rest of the day (it reached 72 degrees).
 The runners did a great job dealing with the heat and for the most part managed their hydration well.

 56 runners lined up at dawn in the Camp Roosevelt Horse Lot to take on the run.
 47 finished, no injuries and only a few people got off trail.
 All the runners finished by 18:30.
 Of note: Andy Petersen and Jeff Pence went out the night before and ran over 20 miles, then ran up to the start location at Camp Roosevelt, and continued running.
 Jeff ran to the first aid station (the Visitors Center) then had to go for the day, but Andy finished the run and logged 60 miles.
 Awesome, Andy!

-Bear in mind: this is NOT a race.
-No one treated this as a race.
-These should not be considered race results, as in no way was this event a race.
+Bear in mind: this is NOT a run.
+No one treated this as a run.
+These should not be considered run results, as in no way was this event a run.
 It is strictly a supported training run.
 The times are provided for informational purposes only.
 This can help others who pull the route from the event site and run the course self-supported, so that those runners can approximate times.
 It can assist those considering this training run in future years to estimate their own run times.
 And it is helpful for volunteers to see the range of times that runners take to cover certain sections.

 Big thanks to Dave Woll for the job he did organizing this run.
 Thanks also to the 2019 volunteer crew: Quatro, Tom Corris, Larry Tumblin, Ed Walsh and Tim Rohlf.